frejabv/Map-of-Denmark_BFST21_Group2/README.md

 | ibsc | Ib Løwe Skovfoged Scherer |

+## Contributing guidelines
+All code must be formatted using the default java formatter.

 ### Running the code
 1. Clone the repository
 2. Open a terminal and cd into the folder